wpswings/event-tickets-manager-for-woocommerce/README.txt

 **EVENT TICKETS MANAGER IS AN ALL-IN-ONE SOLUTION THAT ALLOWS YOU TO CREATE AN EVENT & EVENT TICKETING WEBSITE.
 NOW YOU CAN EASILY SELL TICKETS ONLINE AND MANAGE YOUR EVENTS ON A WOOCOMMERCE STORE WITH THE HELP OF THE EVENTS CALENDAR PLUGIN.**

-The WordPress Calendar Plugin is a complete solution for merchants who want to add event-based products to their WooCommerce store.
+The Event Plugin Plugin is a complete solution for merchants who want to add event-based products to their WooCommerce store.
 Now you don’t have to pay commissions to your third-party service providers to manage event registration and ticket sales.

 Merchants can manage the entire process from your WooCommerce store and be your boss, by installing our WordPress Events plugin.